top of page

 We honor not only the physical and cognitive needs of children, but also their social, emotional, and spiritual growth as individuals.
 This child-centered approach provides ample time and space for open-ended play, investigation, and creative expression.
 Everyone is valued and everyone learns at their own pace.
 All children are embraced.
 Where additional support is needed, we work closely with families to ensure that every child has a positive learning experience with us.

-Children may extend projects for days, weeks or even months without interruption to fully explore and test their ideas.
-This requires innovation and determination on the part of the teachers who seek out ways to help children find their own voices and interests.
+Children may extend projects for days, weeks, or even months without interruption to fully explore and test their ideas.
+This requires innovation and determination on the part of teachers, who seek ways to help children find their own voices and interests.
 Children form friendships and problem-solve together.
-Children create a personal relationship with nature that kindles appreciation and respect for themselves, one another, and the natural world.
+They also create a personal relationship with nature that kindles appreciation and respect for themselves, one another, and the natural world.

 bottom of page